s1db/2021-THI-Internship/Meetings/meeting_01.md

 - Started work on implementing Copeland Voting in Minizinc
 - Went though Minizinc Python API docs
 ### MON 21th June 2021
+- Worked on the Minizinc model.
+- The model works, it's a little slow due to the result function which can be optimized but I'm stopping now because it gives the right answer.
 ### TUE 22th June 2021
+- Worked on Copeland Method in Python.
+- Went through models from CP course week 1 and 2.
 ### WED 23th June 2021
+- Went through models from CP course week 3.
+### THU 24th June 2021
+- Started work on the copeland meta search.
+- Went through models from CP course week 4.

 ## Copeland Method
 - Each agent ranks candidates in order of preference.